johannesvogt/rabbitpaw/README.md

 ```
 When `category` has the value "books", and `date` is 01/01/2015, then the routing key for this message will be "books.2015" .
 The TypeAdapter added to the publisher defines how to translate objects to routing-strings.
 By default the `.toString()` method is used for all objects.

-On the subscriber-side a `MessageFilter` is created to define to which Messages the subscriber listens to:
+On the subscriber-side a `MessageFilter` is created to define to which Messages a subscriber listens to:
 ```java
         MessageFilter<MyMessage> filter = MessageFilter.of(MyMessage.class)
                 .setParameter("category", "books", "electronics")